dhyannataraj/engine/INSTALL.md

 The very minimal example of the configuration file is provided in this distribution and named `example.conf`.

-Configuration file should include following statement in the global section, i.e. before first bracketed section header (see config(5) for details)
+First, add the following line to the global section:

-    openssl_conf = openssl_def
+    openssl_conf = global_defaults

+Theoretically global section starts at the beginning of the configuration file and ends before first section header (see config(5) ).
+Practically the good solution is to add this line just at the beginnigng of the file.

-where `openssl_def` is name of the section in configuration file which describes global defaults.
+This statment will define the name of the section that defines global defaults (here we called it `openssl_def`)

-This section should contain following statement:

-    [openssl_def]
+Then add `openssl_def` and other sections described below, at at the bottom of the configuration file.

+    [global_defaults]
     engines = engine_section

+The only statement of this section defines a name of the section where

 which points to the section which describes list of the engines to be loaded.
 This section should contain: